Thomas Chippendale: Work

 After working as a journeyman cabinet maker in London, during 1754, he became the first cabinet-maker to publish a book of his designs, titled The Gentleman and Cabinet Maker's Director.
 It is regarded as the "first comprehensive trade catalogue of its kind".
 According to The New York Times, "customers could browse, select a design and then order a piece of furniture".

 Three editions were published, the first in 1754, followed by a virtual reprint in 1755, and finally a revised and enlarged edition in 1762, by which time Chippendale's illustrated designs began to show signs of Neoclassicism.
 Chippendale had considerable competition during his active years, most notably from Ince and Mayhew.
-From the 1760's Chippendale was influenced heavily by the Neoclassical work of architect Robert Adam.
+From the 1760s Chippendale was influenced heavily by the Neoclassical work of architect Robert Adam.

 Notable works

-Chippendale was much more than just a cabinet maker, he was an interior designer who advised on other aspects of decor such as soft furnishings and even the colour a room should be painted.
-During the company's period of greatest success it could act like a modern interior designer, working with other specialists and contract for the supply of fully decorated and furnished rooms or whole houses, once the principal construction was done.
+Chippendale was much more than just a cabinet maker; he was an interior designer who advised on other aspects of decor such as soft furnishings and even the colour a room should be painted.
+During the company's period of greatest success, he worked with other specialists to provide fully decorated and furnished rooms or houses, once the principal construction was done.
 Chippendale often received large-scale commissions from aristocratic clients.
 Twenty-six of these commissions have been identified.
 Here furniture by Chippendale can still be seen.
 The locations include: